The Role of Traffic Managers and Production Managers in Marketing Agencies

 One solution is for agencies to bring in a traffic manager, someone who is responsible for scheduling all jobs and moving them through the various stages of development.
-Every day, the traffic manager reviews each job within the organization and utilizes the agency’s chosen project management software to keep track of the job status.
-The traffic manager does the workflow management to keep track of the task dependencies when one task falls behind it may be necessary to reschedule many tasks.
+Every day, the marketing traffic manager reviews each job within the organization and utilizes the agency’s chosen project management software to keep track of the job status.
+The marketing traffic manager does the workflow management to keep track of the task dependencies when one task falls behind it may be necessary to reschedule many tasks.

-The Traffic Manager
+The Marketing Traffic Manager

-Traffic managers often take on some bookkeeping responsibility as they see a job through payables and the stages of invoicing.
+Agency traffic managers often take on some bookkeeping responsibility as they see a job through payables and the stages of invoicing.
 On top of this, they may also be involved in estimating agency time, pricing agency services, and working with freelancers, outside producers and vendors.

 In growing agencies, this can be a hectic position and there is the potential for quality of work to suffer.
 This is why many experts in advertising management recommend creating the role of Product Manager.
-This role helps account executives estimate and price the work they are trying to sell as well as help the agency find the best deals and practices on externals cost.
+This role helps account executives estimate and price the work they are trying to sell as well as help the agency find the best deals and practices on external cost.

 Free Your Time

 Our software was designed in part to alleviate the chaotic nature of traffic management at an ad agency.
 Function Point is an online project management software created specifically for creative agencies in mind.
 Features of Function Point allow you to quickly build estimates, track activities of freelancers, make notes on outside vendors and much more.
-Traffic managers will be marveled at the array of features to help them stay on top of the agency workflow and track the real inventory of an agency—time.
+Marketing traffic managers will be marveled at the array of features to help them stay on top of the agency workflow and track the real inventory of an agency—time.